DebaduttaBarik/DebaduttaBarik/README.md

 - 👋 Hi, I’m @DebaduttaBarik
 - 👀 I’m interested in full stack developing
-- 🌱 I’m currently learning java and html
+- 🌱 I’m currently learning reactjs
 -you can reach me by my number 9438163582

 <!---